PuntitOwO/simple_pip_mode_flutter/README.md

 * [Erick Daros](https://github.com/erickdaros) for PIP Actions feature.
 * [song011794](https://github.com/song011794) for updating the plugin to Android 14.
 * [af-ffr](https://github.com/af-ffr) for updating the plugin to add auto enter parameter.
+* [kmartins](https://github.com/kmartins) for updating the plugin to add more actions.

 Issues and pull requests are appreciated!